 Compared to people with bipolar disorder, there were small reductions in hippocampal subregions in the left cornu ammonis (CA)1, left CA2/3, left CA4/dentate gyrus, right presubiculum, and right subiculum of people with schizophrenia.
 There were overlapping grey matter volume decreases (when compared to controls) in the right parahippocampus of people with schizophrenia and people with autism.

 Moderate quality evidence found decreased activation in the left hippocampus of people with schizophrenia compared to controls at rest.
 There was increased activity in the hippocampus during auditory hallucinations, and decreased activation in the retrosplenial/hippocampus during external auditory stimulation.
 There was decreased activation in the hippocampus during memory encoding and retrieval tasks, increased activation in the left parahippocampal gyrus during episodic memory encoding, and increased activation in the right parahippocampal gyrus during episodic memory retrieval compared to controls.
 There was increased activation in the left hippocampus and decreased activation in the parahippocampus during emotion processing tasks.
 During implicit, but not explicit threat processing, there was decreased activity in bilateral amygdala extending into the putamen, hippocampus and parahippocampal gyrus.
+There was increased activity in the parahippocampus and hippocampus during emotionally neutral tasks.
 There was increased activation in the left parahippocampal gyrus during emotion tasks of first-degree relatives compared to controls.
 There was increased activation in the left parahippocampus during facial emotion recognition tasks in people with schizophrenia compared to people with autism.

 For neurometabolites, there was reduced hippocampal N-acetyl aspartate/creatine (NAA/Cr) and choline/creatine (Cho/Cr) ratios in people with schizophrenia.
 NAA/Cr was also reduced in first-degree relatives.
 There was reduced translocator protein in the hippocampus of people with schizophrenia.